 Major HR Issues Businesses Can Expect to Face in 2019

 However, Human Resources (HR) has been one of the key management challenges for small businesses in recent years.
-With HR practices becoming increasingly complex and complicated, small businesses struggle with human resource management due to a few implemented policies.
+HR practices becoming increasingly complex and complicated.
+Small businesses struggle with human resource management due to a few implemented policies.
 They are likely to face several roadblocks along the way in the future as well.

 Stepping into the new year, some of the major HR issues small businesses can expect to face in 2019 include: